 Advanced computer programming skills and relevant work experience are required for many positions.
 Student can gain valuable experience through internships.
 In addition, many large computing and consulting companies provide training for new hires.
 Since computer technology is constantly changing, many computer programmers take continuing education courses offered by colleges, universities, training institutes, software companies and professional organizations.
 Programmers may also need specialized knowledge and skills directly related to the industry in which they work.
 For example, a programmer working in banking, accounting or finance should have knowledge and experience in this area.

 Certification is available through a number of software companies and industry organizations, and can provide greater career opportunities as it demonstrates competency in a specific area.

 Jobs Outlook and Salaries for Computer Programmers

-Employment in this field is forecasted by the BLS to decline slowly, decreasing by 3% from 2008 to 2018.
-This is due in part to the increase in offshore outsourcing of programming jobs to countries that have lower prevailing wages.
+Employment in this field is forecasted by the BLS to decline slowly, decreasing by 8% from 2012 to 2022.
+This lower-than-average growth rate is due in part to the increase in offshore outsourcing of programming jobs to countries that have lower prevailing wages.
 The BLS reports that computer programmers are at higher risk of having their jobs outsourced compared to professionals whose work involves more complex information technology functions, such as software engineers.

 BLS records for May 2014 indicate that the average annual wage for computer programmers was $82,690.
 The middle 50% of professionals in this field earned between $59,200 and $100,410.
 While the lowest 10% had a yearly salary of $44,140 or less, the highest 10% earned upwards of $127,640 annually.